nextstrain/ncov/README.md

 ## Notes

-There were 6 SNPs present in the nCoV samples in the first and last few bases of the alignment that were masked as likely sequencing artifacts.
+There were apparently spurious SNPs present in the nCoV samples in the first and last few bases of the alignment that were masked as likely sequencing artifacts.
 A SNP at 18529 in BetaCoV/Wuhan/IVDC-HB-04/2020 appears directly adjacent to long stretch of ambiguous bases and so has also been masked.

 Site numbering and genome structure uses [BetaCoV/Wuhan-Hu-1/2019](https://www.ncbi.nlm.nih.gov/nuccore/MN908947) as reference.
-The phylogeny is rooted relative to the closest outgroup virus [bat-SL-CoVZXC21](https://www.ncbi.nlm.nih.gov/nuccore/MG772934).
-Temporal resolution assumes a nucleotide substitution rate consistent with MERS-CoV evolution of 4.59 &times; 10^-4 subs per site per year.
+The phylogeny is rooted relative to early samples from Wuhan.
+Temporal resolution assumes a nucleotide substitution rate of 3 &times; 10^-4 subs per site per year.
+There were SNPs present in the nCoV samples in the first and last few bases of the alignment that were masked as likely sequencing artifacts.
+The sample Wuhan/IPBCAMS-WH-05/2020 has been dropped from the analysis due to the appearance of clustered, spurious SNPs.